HenriqueNPinho/FEUP-LBAW/EBD/ebd.md

 ### 2. Additional Business Rules

 - Only the post's author can generate new Post Editions
-- A user cannot be invited to a project where he is already a member
+- A user can't have more than 5 favorite projects

 ## A5: Relational Schema, validation and schema refinement